LGY07/ToyMine/src/daemon/API.md

 | `success` |  `bool`  | Whether the request was successful. |
 |  `path`   | `string` | Interface address.                  |

-> You need to connect to this [interface](#websocket) using WebSocket protocol.
-If there is no connection within 1
+> You need to connect to this [interface](#websocket) using the WebSocket protocol.
+If there is no connection for some
-> minute, the interface will be closed.
+> time, the interface will be closed.

 ## WebSocket